FragileTech/ml-ops-quickstart/README.md

 - [ ] Improve documentation and test coverage.
 - [ ] Configure sphinx to build the docs automatically.
 - [ ] Implement checks for additional best practices.
-- [ ] Improve command line interface and logging.
+- [ ] Improve command-line interface and logging.
 - [ ] Add new customization options.